Kivaru/nyumbafasta/README.md

-##  It's a web-based platform where anyone can rent house within a few seconds where Landlords can post about their empty houses.
+##  It's a web-based and API platform where anyone can rent house within a few seconds where Landlords can post about their houses.

 ## **Technology: Html, CSS, Bootstrap, JavaScript, PHP, Laravel Framework
 ## **Database: MySQL